100R

 And so 124° 44.740 is 124.0.74566667 in Decimal Degrees.

 Satellite phones are an expensive option (costs around about 100US$/month), and should you choose to go this route we recommend getting an unlimited plan, because data minutes run out quickly.
-The Iridium connects to overhead satellites and demands a stable connection to download weather data, like GRIB files.
+The Iridium connects to overhead satellites and demands a stable connection to download weather data, like GRIB files, or to fetch webpages.

 A satellite phone is handy at times, but not perfect.
 The Iridium GO companions apps for phone are absolute garbage, and was a serious point of friction for us.